‘Unacceptable’: Local politicians react to shooting at Trump rally

-Reactions poured in from lawmakers and Bay State politicians after a shooting at former President Donald Trump’s rally in Butler, Pennsylvania Saturday.
+Reactions poured in from local politicians, and President Joe Biden, after a shooting at former President Donald Trump’s rally in Butler, Pennsylvania Saturday.

 Donald Trump’s campaign said in a statement that the former president was “fine”.
 The Secret Service said in a statement that “the former President is safe.”